seqeralabs/nf-tower-aws/forge/README.md

 5) Choose *JSON* and copy the content of the policy linked above.
 6) Click on the button *Review policy* and confirm the operation clicking *Create policy*

+Note: This policy also includes the mininal permissions required to allow the user to submit Batch jobs, gather containers execution metadata, read CloudWatch logs and access the S3 bucket in your AWS account in read-only mode.

+You may need to further customised the IAM permissions to access private ECR registries, write to S3 buckets or access other AWS resources.

+See [Tower Launch](../launch/README.md) for more details.